AutonomousDev/Image_micro_service/readme.md

 `("File name of your choice", open('Path to the file here', 'rb'), 'image/jpg')`

-The post request is populated and the responce is stored in response.
+The post request is populated, and the response is stored in response.
 `response = requests.post(url, data=post_data, files=files)`

-To convert the response back to useable json run.
+To convert the response back to usable json run.
 `result = json.loads(response.content)`

-The last 2 lines print out the response as
+The last 2 lines print out the response confirming post success as
 ```commandline
 {
     "id": 7,